VERITAS HEALTH INNOVATION LTD ACN 600 366 274

 Vertitas Health Innovation Ltd, an Australian not-for-profit company, provides the Covidence online systematic review platform.
 Use of Covidence is subject to these Terms of Service.

-Covidence is a collaboration between Cochrane and the team of systematic reviewers, designers and software developers that developed the ReGroup and EROS software prototypes with support from The Alfred Hospital, Monash University, National ICT Australia, University College London and Instituto de Effectividad Clinica y Sanitaria.
+Covidence is a collaboration between Cochrane and the team of systematic reviewers, designers and software developers that developed the Covidence and EROS software prototypes with support from The Alfred Hospital, Monash University, National ICT Australia, University College London and Instituto de Effectividad Clinica y Sanitaria.

 Veritas Health Innovation Ltd believes in the power of open scientific data.
 Data used in Covidence may become available to the wider Covidence user base and scientific community in accordance with these Terms of Service.

 1.1 The following terms are used regularly throughout these Terms of Service and have a particular meaning: